billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

   <img width="460" height="auto" src="https://github.com/billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/assets/157590037/b45d7805-ce31-4a46-abb5-8ec1b60be907/460/auto">
 </p>

-## IV.
+## III.
 Kinematic Diagram and D-H Frame assignment of (assigned mechanical manipulator) description and computation.

 **Kinematics Diagram** is a diagram that shows how the links and joints are connected together when all of the joint variables have a value of 0.